Duttenheim/AnyFX/README.md

 Features
 ====

 AnyFX is currently platform independent, although it lacks support for DirectX and HLSL at its current state.
-So note that AnyFX is currently only implemented for OpenGL, and currently is focused on OpenGL 4.0+ support, meaning there is no backwards compatibility with earlier versions of OpenGL or GLSL.
+So note that AnyFX is currently only implemented for OpenGL, and currently is focused on OpenGL 4.0+ support, meaning there is no (as of yet) backwards compatibility with earlier versions of OpenGL or GLSL.

 AnyFX supports the following GLSL features:
 - Vertex and fragment shaders.